pavkam/sharpie/README.md

         break;
     }
 }

-// Dispose the terminal so that we restore the proper console mode. terminal.Dispose();
 ```
 As you can imagine, there are numerous other uses built into the library.
+Start out by reading [Setting Up The Terminal](Setting-Up-the-Terminal) wiki page.